candid82/joker/README.md

 `joker` - launch REPL.
 Exit via `(exit)`, **EOF** (such as `Ctrl-D`), or **SIGINT** (such as `Ctrl-C`).

-Hint: `Ctrl-D` also works as delete key on some systems.
-If you find default REPL editing behavior annoying (e.g. automatic parenthesis matching, backspace doesn't delete a matching parenthesis), try `joker --no-readline` or `rlwrap joker --no-readline` if you have [rlwrap](https://github.com/hanslub42/rlwrap) installed.
+Hint: In the REPL typing `(` adds a pair of matched parentheses.
+Use the delete key to remove individual parenthesis ignoring parenthesis matching. `Ctrl-D` works as a delete key on some systems.
+If you find the default REPL editing behavior annoying (e.g., automatic parenthesis matching, backspace doesn't delete individual parenthesis), try `joker --no-readline` or `rlwrap joker --no-readline` if you have [rlwrap](https://github.com/hanslub42/rlwrap) installed.

 `joker <filename>` - execute a script.
 Joker uses `.joke` filename extension.
 For example: `joker foo.joke`.
 Normally exits after executing the script, unless `--exit-to-repl` is specified before `--file <filename>` in which case drops into the REPL after the script is (successfully) executed.
 (Note use of `--file` in this case, to ensure `<filename>` is not treated as a `<socket>` specification for the repl.)